 Course requirements vary according to program.
 Detailed information is presented below.
-All course selections must be made in consultation with and have the approval of the Director or the Director's designate.
-Candidates in MEd programs may select electives from other graduate courses within the School with the prior approval of the Director.
-A maximum of 6 graduate credit hours may be taken as electives from other Acadia University departments or schools with prior approval of the Director.
+A maximum of 6 graduate credit hours may be taken as electives from other Acadia University departments or schools with prior approval of the Director or Director's designate.
 Students in a Master of Education program may take a maximum of three (3) courses from the same instructor; exceptions require Director approval.